piku235/JungiThemeBundle/Resources/doc/ress.md

 Responsive + Server-Side (RESS)
 -------------------------------

 Just like I said in the main documentation the RESS is nothing else than RWD.
-So to create a RESS theme you must follow steps that I have described in the [RWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/rwd.md) chapter.
+So to create a theme you must follow the same steps like in the [RWD](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/rwd.md) chapter.
 In this chapter I will show the tools which are the main goal of the RESS.

 DeviceHelper
 ------------